-The following are ways to initiate a friendship with an international student: Volunteer for International Student orientation if it exists on your campus or to pick up new students at the airport Volunteer to be an English partner for international students Take a job on campus where you know international students work, i.e. the cafeteria, grounds/ maintenance (these jobs are usually not considered the “best” on campus jobs!)
-Simply walk up to an international student, introduce yourself and ask them who they are and where they are from!
+If you need ideas to help initiate a friendship with an international student consider volunteering for international student orientation if it exists on your campus or to pick up new students at the airport.
+Volunteer to be an English partner for international students or take a job on campus where you know international students work, i.e. the cafeteria, grounds/ maintenance (these jobs are usually not considered the “best” on campus jobs!)
+And if all else fails, simply walk up to an international student, introduce yourself and ask them who they are and where they are from!

-Here are some tips and things to remember as you are building relationships with students:
+Here are some tips and things to remember as you are building relationships with international students:

-- Ask questions about them.
-Everyone likes to share where they come from, what their favorite foods or music is, and more.
+Ask questions about them.
+Everyone likes to share where they are from, what their favorite foods or music is, and more.
 This aspect of building a friendship is very important and you will gain a lot of favor if you take time to be a learner.

-- Research their country online by looking at the CIA world fact book, and regularly catch international headlines, paying close attention to countries your friends are from.
+Research their country online by looking at the CIA world fact book, and regularly catch international headlines; pay close attention to countries your friends are from.
 Most internationals keep up with what is going on at home, and will be impressed if you are too!

-- Invite them to campus events, or times you are hanging out with your friends.
+Invite them to campus events, or to hang out with your friends.